 The ranch operates a bird banding station during the spring and fall in partnership with the Bird Conservancy of the Rockies.
 In addition, school groups, birding groups, and other educational programs are hosted throughout the year.

-Bill Maynard is a frequent Chico birder.
-For a current account of bird and other wildlife sightings, read his birding journal.
+Bill Maynard is a frequent Chico birder and maintains a blog on birding and naturalist topics at Chico.
 Bill has taught high school biology, worked as a naturalist for the National Park Service, as a biologist for a variety of government agencies, and for the American Birding Association.

 The ranch maintains a birding trail, outlined on a map that lists the prime birding locations to assist self-guided birders.
 Visitors are asked to check in at ranch headquarters—please follow the directions on the contact page as GPS, Google Maps, etc. may get you lost.
 The birding map and other ranch information are available at a kiosk outside of the main office.
 Please contact the ranch with any questions, or to make special arrangements for your group’s outing.